All Episodes

 One guy.

-I can't tell you the odds that this these are these are long odds.
+I can't tell you the odds.

-And when these stories about Abel Danger and all these people that knew of the Otta-led cell in Brooklyn when that hit, and we learned it wasn't in the 9-11 Commission.
+And when these stories about Abel Danger and all these people that knew of the ATA-led cell in Brooklyn, when that hit, and we learned it wasn't in the 9-11 Commission, what did various members of the commission and the staff do?

-They they divided first.
+They divided first.

-Well, they denied it, but then they divided and went into different camps, and they started changing their story back and forth, acting defensive.
+Well, they denied it, but then they divided and went into different camps and they started changing their story back and forth, acting defensive.

-Well, you want the truth, you've come to the right place.
+You've come to the right place.

 We make the complex understandable.